 Cost: From £55 per person (plus 12.5% service charge)

-For my money (and plenty of it!), you can’t go past the Goring Hotel’s afternoon tea.
+For my money (and you need plenty of it!), you can’t go past the Goring Hotel’s afternoon tea.

-Not only is this hotel frequented by royalty (the Middleton’s took over the whole hotel before Kate and Wills’ wedding), but it’s almost always dotted with the rich and famous enjoying the high life in some nook or other.
+Not only is the Goring Hotel frequented by royalty (the Middleton’s took over the whole hotel before Kate and Wills’ wedding), but it’s almost always dotted with the rich and famous enjoying the high life in some nook or other.

 The highlight for me was crayfish mousse in a shot glass, coronation chicken finger sandwiches and a teeny warm scone with jam and clotted cream.